austyywl/learngit/readme.txt

 mutable
 git tracks changes of files

+cccc

-this is master branch
+this a is master branch

 conflict

-end
+end  aaadddd